 Considered one of the most stunning accomplishments of medieval architecture in Britain, Canterbury Cathedral is the city’s main attraction and of considerable importance being the seat of the Archbishop of Canterbury (the senior bishop and principal leader of the Church of England).

-Fans of dark history note when Archbishop Thomas Becket was murdered inside the Cathedral in 1170 after being tried for treason under King Henry VII who wanted to curb the power of the Church.
-His murder sent shockwaves through England and Europe, and only two years after his death the Pope made Becket a Saint and the King’s reputation was tarnished.
-The combination of the cathedral’s physical beauty and notorious history makes it a place to remember.
+His murder sent shockwaves through England and Europe.
+Only two years after his death the Pope made Becket a Saint and the King’s reputation was tarnished.
+As for the cathedral, it turned this place into one of the great pilgrimage destinations of the Middle Ages.
+The combination of the cathedral’s physical beauty and notorious history make it a place to remember.

 4. Explore St. Augustine’s Abbey